 Inheritance tax (IHT)

 This is a particularly unpopular tax for Conservative governments, so any changes would be problematic.
 The seven-year rule of potentially exempt transfers, where gifting to others can avoid IHT, could be attacked, through the introduction of a charge on lifetime gifts, although this would be complicated and potentially difficult for HMRC to monitor and collect.
 Decreasing the nil-rate band or increasing the IHT rate are also possibilities and much easier to collect.

-Will income tax, NI and capital gains tax also rise?
+Will income tax, NI and VAT also rise?

 We believe so.
 Here are our predictions: